 The Sun represents the rational self.
-Sol is a yang energy.
+Sol is yang energy.
 It is the personality seeking to express its unique qualities.
-This is not necessarily a bad thing though people often refer to this as ‘ego’ in a derisive way, as if it is just something we must transcend at all cost.
-The thing is, until we have full expressed our uniqueness, we cannot even begin to transcend it.
+This is not necessarily a bad thing though people often refer to this as ‘ego’ in a derisive way as if it is just something we must transcend at all costs.
+The thing is until we have full expressed our uniqueness, we cannot even begin to transcend it.

 In the 3 of Wands we see a man who has been through a tough time (patched up coat) but has managed to rise again and is now on the path to establishing his domain and expanding his empire.
 If I would have to choose a card to signify man’s ability to dust himself off and begin again, stronger each time, it would be this one.
 Sun is the energy of personal power and Aries (Cardinal Fire) is the first, most energized sign of the Zodiac.
 This card does not admit defeat – It was merely another learning experience!

 - 9 of Wands – Moon in Sagittarius

 - 2 of Swords – Moon in Libra